BrainTrainUK Infection Control Policy & Coronavirus (COVID-19) Pandemic

 There is a further risk that we may need to suspend services with no notice either because government advice changes, practitioner(s) become ill, our premises is shut because of infection or government direction, a practitioner decides to suspend their practice, or other reasons beyond our control or prediction.

 Impact Risk Reduction Controls

 We can reduce the risk of the impact of spreading the virus by:

-• Practitioners following government advice, for example (24/3/20 advice), 7 days isolation if they are the first in their household to show symptoms, or 14 days isolation from the point another member of their family shows symptoms, or withdrawing from practice if they or a member of their household is at increased risk of severe illness from coronavirus (COVID-19), including all over 70s.
+• Practitioners following government advice, for example (18/12/20 advice), isolating if they or a member of their household shows symptoms or tests positive, or withdrawing from practice if they or a member of their household is at increased risk of severe illness from coronavirus (COVID-19), including all over 70s.

 • Advising and expecting that clients with an increased risk of severe illness from coronavirus (COVID-19), or who have someone in this category in their household, will not start neurofeedback sessions or consider suspending their sessions as part of the governments advice to protect them from infection.

 If clients and their households are not at risk of severe illness, practitioners need to make a judgement about whether they are comfortable continuing to practice.
 BrainTrainUK will support whatever practitioners decide.

 Likelihood Risk Reduction Controls

 The likelihood of the risk of spreading the virus can be mitigated by following good infection control practices for infection transmission risks:

 • Frequent hand-washing

 • One-time use cotton buds

 • Not using tactile toys (that are hard to clean), or avoiding direct contact (introducing an additional layer such as a tea towel), or using UV sterilising light sources between clients.

 • Using masks